tasmota/docs/docs/WebUI.md

 ### Themes
 WebUI is themable using [`WebColor`](Commands.md#webcolor) commands.

-To apply the theme copy the entire code block and send it in console or via MQTT.
+To apply a theme from below copy the entire code block and send it using the console or via MQTT.

 #### Dark (default theme)
 <img src="../_media/themes/dark.png" style="margin-left:2em;width:100px;float:right">